mhansen/graphviz/CONTRIBUTING.md

 The policy is to merge a request when:

-no maintainer has objected AND ((the request was submitted by a maintainer AND was opened ≥ 5 days ago) OR the request is approved by ≥ 2 maintainers)
+no maintainer has objected AND ((the request was submitted by a maintainer AND (was opened ≥ 5 days ago OR the request is approved by ≥ 1 maintainer)) OR the request is approved by ≥ 2 maintainers)

 Changes that have user-facing effects will need a CHANGELOG.md entry.
 Please ask in the MR description if you are unsure.
 An API-breaking change (e.g. a